 The Ultimate Ultralight Backpacking List for Women

-Packing light for a backpacking trip abroad can be challenging and is somewhat of a science: you want to keep your luggage light enough to comfortably carry, yet still fit all of your essential items!
-This ultralight backpacking list is designed to be minimalistic, yet versatile.
+Packing light for a trip abroad can be challenging and is somewhat of a science: you want to keep your luggage light enough to comfortably carry, yet still fit all of your essential items!
+This ultralight packing list is designed to be minimalistic, yet versatile.

-Keep in mind that you can use this list as a guide and simply customize it depending on your destination.
-Also remember that I travel with a lot of electronics in my day-pack in order to maintain this blog; you can forgo these items if you don’t require a laptop or aren’t interested in photography.
+Keep in mind that you can use this list as a guide and simply customize it depending on your destination and prospective activities.
+Also remember that I travel with a lot of electronics in my carry-on in order to maintain this blog, so you can forgo these items if you don’t require a laptop or aren’t interested in photography.

 The ultimate ultralight backpacking list for women:

-The best rule of thumb, is to pack your day-pack with everything you don’t want to lose or get stolen.
-Essentially you want to keep all of your valuables with you (or on you).
+My packing rule of thumb, is to pack your carry-on with anything you don’t want to get lost or stolen.
+Essentially you want to keep all of your valuables with you (or on you) during transit.
 I use my daypack for my plane/train/bus carry-on and always keep it secure in a locker if I stay in a hostel.

-I always keep a few go-to toiletry items (toothbrush, toothpaste, deodorant, lip chap) in my daypack for easy access, especially for long haul flights.
-Be sure to separate the <100mL liquids into a ziplock bag or use a clear plastic case like this one before plane travel.
+I pack a few go-to toiletry items (toothbrush, toothpaste, deodorant, lip chap, hand sanitizer) in my carry-on for easy access, especially for long haul flights.
+Be sure to separate the <100mL liquids into a ziplock bag or use a clear plastic case like this one featured below.

-- Universal voltage adapter (I’ve used one for years and it’s under $15.00)
+- Universal voltage adapter (The one I’ve linked to is the same one I’ve used for years and it’s STILL going)

 - Laptop (and charger)